 All bills are printed and mailed out every month the very next work day after the 15th (the date that all bills are due every month.)
 If you did not receive your bill within a couple of weeks after the 15th, feel free to call our office to find out the balance owed.

 We normally do not estimate water readings.
-However; there are occasions where our Water Department is unable to access the meters or the outside readers.
-Such times consist of either inclement weather (snow/ice), unable to access due to fence, dog, shrubbery, vehicles, or any other kind of obstructions, or a broken meter that is inside the residence.
+However; there are occasions where our Water Department is unable to get a reading.
+Such times consist of either a broken meter, inclement weather (snow/ice), unable to access due to fence, dog, shrubbery, vehicles, or any other kind of obstructions.

 It is very common to see the same usage amount on your bill for a consecutive number of months.
 This does not necessarily mean that the bill was estimated.
 (There will be a note on your bill if it was estimated.)
 A majority of our meters are only read on a ‘per thousand' basis.
 For example, you will notice that your bill states that your previous reading was 160,000 and your current reading is 163,000, showing a usage amount of 3,000 gallons.
 The actual meter shows that the reading was 160,250 last month, and 163,845 this month.
 The reader will only register the digits before the thousandths place.

 You must sign up every year to receive this special rate.
 If your usage increases in the summer due to sprinkling and watering, we may adjust the Sewer Charge only on your bill for the usage months of June, July, August, and September.
 We will calculate the average amount of usage for the months of December, January, February, and March.
 This is your 'sprinkling rate.'
 If your sewer charge is higher than your sprinkling rate during June, July, August, and September, you will receive an adjustment.
 (If you are only here for the summer months, we will average your usage for the past 12 months.)
 This only applies to Single-Family Residential customers only.
 You can sign up for this rate in the office starting in May.